coldharbour/Offline-Password-Generator/README.md

 # Offline-Password_Generator

-Simple app intented for local use, create a key/value (serice : password) pair to manage strong passwords.
+Simple app intented for local use, create a key/value (service : password) pair to manage strong passwords.